This post may contain affiliate links. Please read our disclosure policy.

 Are Steel-cut oats better for you than rolled oats?

 Oats are generally very nutritious and full of fiber.
 Of the 3 types of oats, steel-cut, rolled oats, and quick oats; steel cut oats are the least processed and are slightly higher in fiber than the other two.
-Steel-cut oats have the lowest glysemic index which makes it a better choice for blood sugar control.

 How long do steel-cut oats take to cook?

-Depending on how much steel cut oats you will be making, you need to cook then for at least 20-30 minutes.
+Depending on how much steel cut oats you will be making, you need to cook them for at least 20-30 minutes.
 Do not rush them and allow them to cook at medium heat and covered.
 You will need 3-4 cups of liquid of choice for every 1 cup of steel cut oats.
 If you like them more on the thick side use 3 cups.
 A more creamy texture will need 4 cups.

 top shot view of oatmeal bowl with sliced bananas and peanut butter drizzle.